HerdingLargeSwitzerland

 Frequently Asked Questions

-Is the White Swiss Shepherd a good apartment dog?
+Is the White Swiss Shepherd the same as a German Shepherd?

-Does the White Swiss Shepherd bark a lot?
+Is the White Swiss Shepherd a good family dog?

 Is the White Swiss Shepherd good for first-time owners?